JobDoesburg/django-easy-admin-object-actions/README.md

 ### Available arguments for `object_action`
 - `label`: The label of the action button.
 - `parameter_name`: The name of the parameter that is used in the POST body to perform the action.
+Must be unique.
+Defaults to the name of the function, for example `send_invoice` will result in a parameter name of `_send_invoice`.
 - `confirmation`: A confirmation message that is alerted to the user when the action is performed.
 If `None`, no confirmation is required.
 - `permission`: A permission string that the user should have in order to perform the action.
 This check is done via `request.user.has_perm(permission)`.
 Note that this does *not* use the admin `has_<perm>_permission(request, obj)` methods that might have been overwritten for your admin.
 - `extra_classes`: A list of extra classes that are added to the action button.
 For example, `default` will make the button appear as a primary button.